 Imagine a world in which you can think but cannot speak.
-For many stroke survivors like former football star Junior and landlord Barry, this is a reality.
+For many stroke survivors, like former football star Junior and landlord Barry, this nightmare is a reality.

-Inspired by the experience of his brother-in-law, film-maker Richard Alwyn has made an intensely moving, personal film about language and its loss.
-Alwyn's brother-in-law, journalist Dennis Barker, had a stroke in 2011 which left him speaking a bizarre, fluent gibberish – just one manifestation of the condition ‘aphasia’ in which people lose or have a severely impaired ability to use language.
+Inspired by the experience of his brother-in-law, filmmaker Richard Alwyn has made an intensely moving, personal film about language and its loss.
+Alwyn’s brother-in-law, journalist Dennis Barker, had a stroke in 2011 which left him speaking a bizarre, fluent gibberish – just one manifestation of the condition ‘aphasia’ in which people lose or have a severely impaired ability to use language.

 Timings (where shown) are from the start of the programme in hours and minutes